 In the ready state, the robots should walk to their legal kick-off positions.
 These positions are always located inside their own side of the field.
-No player is allow to touch the halfway line.
+No player is allowed to touch the halfway line.
 The field players of the attacking team can walk to any position within their own half.
 The field players of the defending team can walk to any position within their own half, except for inside the center circle.
 Only one field player may be within the penalty area during the set state.
-If multiple field players are within the penalty area during the set state, the robot(s) closer to center field should be placed manually by the assistant referees to the closest position(s) (as shown in Figure 10) in which a team mate is not already positioned within 1 meter.
-The feet of both goal keepers must be inside the penalty area.
+If multiple field players are within the penalty area during the set state, the robot(s) closer to center field should be placed manually by the assistant referees to the closest position(s) (as shown in Figure 9) in which a team mate is not already positioned within 1 meter.